Compute

 2. On the cluster list page, click the cluster name to access the cluster console.

-3. In the navigation pane on the left, choose Alarm Center.
+3. In the navigation pane, choose Alarm Center.
 Then, click the Alarms tab.

 By default, all alarms to be cleared are displayed in the list.
 You can query alarms by alarm keyword, alarm severity, or alarm time.
 In addition, you can view the distribution of alarms that meet the specified criteria in different periods.